Policies & Procedures

 Guidelines for Accepting College Credits Earned by High School Students

 Some students have the opportunity to earn college credit while in high school.
 A high school student will receive college credit for any transferable college course that appears on an official post-secondary transcript.
-If the student enrolls at UIUC, the grades earned in college courses will be part of the student’s cumulative GPA.
-Refer to Transferology to find out how your courses will transfer to UIUC.
+If the student enrolls at University of Illinois Urbana-Champaign, the grades earned in college courses will be part of the student's cumulative GPA.
+Refer to Transferology to find out how your courses will transfer to University of Illinois Urbana-Champaign.

 Transfer Admission Policies